Provisional driving licence could be valid from age 17

 The idea of the changes was to ensure that new drivers were more skilled and had more experience when they first ventured out into traffic on their own, the Federal Roads Office said.

+However, the Swiss Association of Driving Instructors saidexternal link that young people were not mature enough to receive the provisional licence at age 17.
+It was also against the removal of the second driving education day after the test had been passed.

+The Swiss Council for Accident Prevention saidexternal link that it did not necessarily expect more accidents among 17-year-old learner drivers.
+But that it was worried about 40,000 more young people being on the road because of training starting earlier.
+It is calling for learner drivers to have completed at least 3,000 kilometres of driving before their test, which is around 100 hours of driving practice.

-The proposal has now entered consultation, during which cantons, political parties and other organisations can give their views on it.
+The new proposal has now entered consultation, during which cantons, political parties and other organisations can give their views on it.
 This will last until October 26, 2017.
 Parts of the plan – those easiest to implement - could enter in force by mid 2019, with the rest following by the beginning of 2020.

 swissinfo.ch/ilj